DanielPAdeCarvalho/DanielPAdeCarvalho/README.md

 Before stepping into the world of back-end development, I served as an IT Infrastructure Specialist for a major bank in Brazil.
 Here, I honed my skills in monitoring, troubleshooting, and maintaining networks, systems, servers, and infrastructure components.

 ---

-## Continuing Education

-I'm currently pursuing a postgraduate degree in **Artificial Intelligence** at Mackenzie University.
-As an engineer, I am always driven by a curiosity to explore new technologies and understand how they can shape the future of development.